 Mark served as an Administrative Intern in Perioperative Services analyzing and optimizing storage and floor of surgical instrumentation.
-He is now a Program Manager where he manages a variety of strategic, operational, and financial initiatives across Massachusetts General Hospital.
+He is currently an Administrative Director where he manages a variety of strategic, operational and financial initiatives across Massachusetts General Hospital.

 School: UNC at Chapel Hill